kelseyneuenswander/AuditoryAftereffects_Evaluation/README.md

 **Qualtrics** - contains .qsf files for all of the studies ran through Qualtrics.

-**Analysis** - contains the raw data used for all 4 studies, as well as cleaned data used for final analysis done in RMarkdown.
+**Analysis** - contains the data and RMarkdown analysis code used for all 4 studies.